tork6730/TopSpotsAPI/README.md

 # TopSpotsAPI

-First project using C# and .net framework - connected to a prebuilt API highlight places to visit around San Diego
+First project using C# and .net framework - This app highlights places to visit around San Diego